 The plants do not like crowding.
 Overcrowded radish plants may fail to form a bulb.
 As soon as they are big enough to thin out, space them 1 to 2 inches apart.

 Keep rows weeded, especially in the first week or two.

 Make sure to provide ample water.

-Few diseases affect radishes in their short growth cycle.
+Few diseases affect the plant or roots during their short growth cycle.
 Root maggots can be an occasional pest.

 Days to Maturity: Most varieties are ready to harvest in little as 30 to 35 days.
 There is one variety that requires just 20-25 days!
 Note, some cylindrical varieties may require a little longer to grow.